antarctica trip holiday in antarctica antarctica vacation travel to antarctica cruise in antarctica

 Q: Are there any particular ships that are more suitable?

 A: The "best" ship really depends upon your preferences.
 There is more chance of finding someone to share with on one of the larger ships - more passengers means more people who are also travelling alone.
-A couple of ships have especially good single-cabin options for guests who prefer private accommodation.
+A few ships have especially good single-cabin options for guests who prefer private accommodation.

 A: Once you're confirmed in a shared cabin, you're guaranteed that cabin (and fare) even if the ship doesn't end up matching you with a roommate.